lmc297/BTyper3/README.md

 pip3 install numpy
 ```

 6. Download and install BLAST+ v.
 2.9.0, if necessary (note that Homebrew currently downloads BLAST+ v.
 2.9.0, which is compatible with BTyper3; however, earlier Homebrew formulas downloaded BLAST+ v.
-2.10.0, which will not work, as makeblastdb produces an error): ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
+2.10.0, which will not work): ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/

 Currently, Homebrew should download BLAST+ v.
 2.9.0, so you can move on to the next step.
 If this changes in the future, you can download BLAST+ v.
 2.9.0 via the following steps: